Cullen gets $89,000 in post-MP severance - Houston Today

 There were 11 MPs from British Columbia on the list, including Cullen who is from Smithers.

-Most outgoing MPs are eligible for either severance or a pension but only those who served for several years are entitled to both, as Aaron Wudrick, Federal Director with the CTF told Black Press.
+Most outgoing MPs are eligible for either severance or a pension but only those who served for several years are entitled to both, as Aaron Wudrick, Federal Director with the CTF told Lakes District News.

 “Single-term MPs do not qualify for a pension (the minimum is six years of service to qualify) and so get a lump-sum payment of half their salary as severance,” Wudrick said.